Riskified/timeasure/README.md

 Hence, the degradation in performance is minimal to nonexistent, assuming your post_measuring_proc is optimized.
 It is eligible for use in production environment and for inclusion in Rails apps.

+Timeasure is inspired by [Metaprogramming Ruby 2](https://pragprog.com/book/ppmetr2/metaprogramming-ruby-2) and [Hashrocket's](https://hashrocket.com/blog/posts/module-prepend-a-super-story) blog.

+## Requirements

-Ruby 2.0 or a later version is mandoroty since Timeasure uses `Module#prepend` introduced in Ruby 2.0.
+Ruby 2.0 or a later version is mandatory since Timeasure uses `Module#prepend` introduced in Ruby 2.0.

 ## Installation